If you’ve got PC, Mac, Android, or iOS devices, you absolutely need to consider installing an antivirus product.

 The antivirus software is elevated further by the inclusion of anti-phishing protection, an unlimited VPN feature, and a multiplatform password manager.
 Alternatively, save money with the competitively priced Bitdefender Total Security or tap into family-specific features with the Bitdefender Family Pack.
 You can also try before you buy with a free version of Bitdefender PC, MacOS, and Android.

-2. Kaspersky Total Security: Best cheap antivirus software
+2. Kaspersky Premium: Best cheap antivirus software

 It doesn’t get any cheaper than free, and Kaspersky offers a free version like AVG, Bitdefender, and Avast.
 Still, if you want to spend less than $70 or $80 per year, there’s a lot of value to be found in Kaspersky Total Security.

-3. Avast One: Best antivirus for families
+3. Avast One: Best antivirus software for families

 Avast may be functionally identical in its threat protection to AVG these days (and vice versa), but Avast One is still a great option for families seeking to protect their devices across platforms.
 Choose to protect key devices in the home with a five-device Avast One plan or secure all devices (and then some) with a 30-device upgrade.